-"Variability in Twitter Content Across Stages of Natural a Disaster: the Implications for Crisis communication" looks at the management and Twitter response before and during Hurricane Sandy that demolished parts of the New Jersey shoreline in October 2012.
+"Variability in Twitter Content Across the Stages of a Natural Disaster: Implications for Crisis communication" looks at the management and Twitter response before and during Hurricane Sandy that demolished parts of the New Jersey shoreline in October 2012.
 The researchers looked at the official Twitter accounts of the New Jersey government and disaster relief effort agencies during the prodromal and acute stages of the storm.
 The method of the study included analyzing tweets using "#sandy" at peak social media times of the day and dividing them into five categories: information, affect display, humor, insult, and spam.
-The data suggest that information specific concerning behavioral recommendations was difficult to locate at best
+The data suggest that information concerning specific behavioral recommendations was difficult to locate